 Additionally, we continue to see patients over 18 to ensure continuity of care as patients age from youth to adulthood.

 As part of our comprehensive approach for the management of neuromuscular disease, we also offer a Duchenne Muscular Dystrophy (DMD) / Becker Muscular Dystrophy (BMD) carrier clinic.
 One third of female genetic carriers will develop heart problems, many of whom do not know they are at risk.
 Currently, this is the only DMD / BMD carrier service in the United States.
 The Center is able to provide genetic counseling support and identify family members who are at-risk for developing heart problems as well as treat carriers of the genetic disorder.

-We are consistently ranked in the Top 10 in heart care and surgery by U.S. News & World Report, making us one of the only neuromuscular centers with a top ranking.
+We are consistently ranked among the best in heart care and surgery by U.S. News & World Report, making us one of the only neuromuscular centers with a top ranking.
 Learn more about our rankings.

 Muscular dystrophy impacts all muscles in the body, including the heart.

 Treatment of pulmonary complications has improved survival; however, cardiomyopathy has emerged as the leading cause of death, typically by the third decade.

 Four of the more common types of muscular dystrophy to affect the heart include Duchenne, Becker, limb-girdle and some types of congenital muscular dystrophy.
 As the disease progresses, life-threatening heart and respiratory issues are common.